 The Advanced Academic Programs (AAP) is a division of the Krieger School of Arts and Sciences at the Johns Hopkins University (JHU).
 As the nation's oldest and one of the most prestigious research universities, Johns Hopkins offers high-quality master's degrees and post-baccalaureate education to students in the mid-Atlantic region and online.
 In addition to the online programs, AAP also offers master's degrees and graduate certificate programs at its Washington, DC Center and at the Homewood campus in Baltimore, MD.
 AAP enrolls almost 5,000 students each academic year.
 JHU is committed to hiring candidates who, through their teaching and service, will contribute to the diversity and excellence of the academic community.

 The Advanced Academic Programs (AAP) division seeks a Faculty Program Director to teach in and provide administrative leadership to the Applied Economics program, which serves more than 1000 graduate students.
 Of particular interest are candidates who have experience teaching and engaging students from diverse backgrounds.
 The Faculty Program Director is a full-time, non-tenure-track, 12-month renewable faculty position with the academic title of Senior Lecturer.
 The Faculty Program Director will have significant interaction/collaboration with the Applied Economics Associate Program Director, Assistant Program Director, and Program Coordinator, as well as with the Associate Dean for AAP, other Program Directors, AAP staff, and administrators.
-The Program Director reports to the Program Chair Applied Economics.
-Ideally, this position would start in time for the Fall 2020 semester.
+The Program Director reports to the Program Chair for Applied Economics and the Associate Dean for AAP.
+This position will remain open until filled.
 The Program Director will have the following faculty and administrative responsibilities:

 Teaching 4 graduate courses per year, including the preparation for and time spent in the classroom (online or onsite), using best practices for online teaching, engaging and mentoring students from diverse backgrounds in the learning process, responding to student questions;